Is It Safe to Travel to Mexico?

 It depends, in part, on your destination.

 In light of escalating drug-related crime in Mexico's big border cities, safety is a valid concern.
-In April 2016, the US State Department issued an extension of its travel warning for citizens traveling to Mexico.
+In November 2018, the US State Department issued an extension of its travel warning for citizens traveling to Mexico.
 According to the State Department, drug cartels are battling each other for control of the drug trade and are simultaneously fighting government attempts to crack down on their activities.
 The result has been an increase in violent crime in parts of northern Mexico.
-While foreign tourists aren't typically targeted, they occasionally find themselves in the wrong place at the wrong time.
+While foreign tourists are not typically targeted on purpose, they occasionally find themselves in the wrong place at the wrong time.